mctools/ncrystal/docs/ncmat_doc.md

 still be absorption or scattering by particles other than thermal neutrons).
 This of course does not represent a realistic model of scattering, but it can nonetheless occasionally be useful if other more detailed information is not available.
-For instance it might be used when an element of a polyatomic material is believed to only contribute significantly to absorption cross-sections or density calculations.
+For instance it might be used when an element of a poly-atomic material is believed to only contribute significantly to absorption cross-sections or density calculations.
 Example section: